 Let’s take a step back and break out the groups you will offering your food to.
 First we have the lunch crowd.
 Next the dinner crowd.
 Then of course we have the late night after the bar closes crowd.
 Finally we have fairs/festivals and sporting events.

 In terms of the lunch crowd I would suggest that the colder months are probably better for business than the summer months.
 Sounds strange right?
 But let’s think about it.
 Most people have a 30 minute lunch break.
 In that time they have to leave their office and get into their car.
 They then have to drive to the restaurant or carry out.
 Then they must eat their food and get back to work.
 Not much time huh?
 When the weather is poor most people would opt for good food located right at their front door or parking lot.
-Whatever you decide, just make sure you establish a working relationship with a reliable propane gas delivery service.
-If you don’t have gas to cook, you can’t open for business.
+Whatever you decide, just make sure you establish a working relationship with a reliable propane delivery service.
+If you don’t have a propane tank to cook, you can’t open for business.
 When to open is important, but there are a few critical details to establish well ahead of time as well.
 An emergency boiler rental service will ensure that even if something were to happen you could get back to cooking in short order.
 Make sure to contact them and establish this service for your food truck.
 Food truck owners also need to have a strong online presence, and having a killer website is part of that process.
 Having your website on dedicated servers will ensure that your website is always running smoothly.
 Given that it is winter, you’ll see lots of people flocking to your truck looking for a hot meal.
 Make sure you can stay up and running!

 THE BIG IDEA HERE IS TO FIND A HUNGRY OFFICE COMPLEX THAT HAS LIMITED FOOD OPTIONS!